muchip/fmca/README.md

 # FMCA
 **Fast multiresolution covariance approximation**

+FMCA is a header only library for the multiresolution analysis of scattered data and kernel matrices.
+It is developed at the [Università della Svizzera italiana](https://www.usi.ch) in the research group of [Michael Multerer](http://usi.to/3ps).

 Currently, the library features the construction of samplet bases and different versions of the pivoted Cholesky decomposition.
 The fast samplet covariance compression introduced in [Samplets: Construction and scattered data compression](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4053305)